aceade/cdz-vue-site/README.md

 ## Styling
 A lot of this uses the default styling in Vue.
 Aside from that, the Bunchló Gael font is used to provide a suitably Irish look for this.

+## Licence
+All code here is under the MIT licence.
+Third-party components as listed above may be under different licences.